 The number of UCT Token will be matched 1-1 with its sister token, UCT Cash [UCTC], which is the utility token for exclusive use within UCT jurisdiction, by community members of Universal Community Trust.

-Rather then through liens, UCT Cash is created and backed by Promissory Notes, securely held in the same UCT jurisdiction, private bank.
+Rather then through liens, UCT Cash is created and backed by Promissory Notes, securely held in the same private bank within UCT jurisdiction.

 At any one time, there must be as much UCTC in circulation as UCT.
-So when a lien is exchanged for UCT, both tokens are staked in UCT/UCTC private liquidity pools, in equal amounts, and the tokens will be carefully managed across a series of DeFi market maker liquidity pools, on a strict not-for-profit, no or limited fee basis.
+So when a lien is exchanged for UCT, both tokens are staked in UCT/UCTC private liquidity pools, in equal amounts, and the tokens will be carefully managed across a series of DeFi market maker liquidity pools, on a strict not-for-profit, no or limited fee basis, to ensure investment potential and longevity of the project.